 The key to any long-term objective – like attempting to get fit over the course of the summer – is to set shorter-term goals.
 This means that you need to break down your ambitions into achievable milestones that you can conquer before you move onto loftier goals.
 Some examples of these goals include:

 All of these goals will naturally contribute to a rise in your fitness, and yet they’re eminently achievable.
 Of course, they’re flexible, too: you can raise the stakes once you meet your first goals by upping the distance, the set repetitions, or the speed.
+You choose to start doing marathon training after completing a 10k run for example.

 While some people enjoy exercise on their own terms – like running and cycling around their neighborhoods – the best way to get fit is undoubtedly in the setting of a gym.
 That’s because you have a wide range of equipment to use in the gym, from muscle-building stations to anaerobic and aerobic exercise machines.
 The result is a playground for fitness enthusiasts and amateurs alike.